arielsolomon/Classic-ML/README.md

 # Classic-ML
-Iterate your data over ML models
-Export your results in managable fassion as stats in images and in csv Folder system: project_main data            images            models
+Iterate your data over classical ML models for binary classification Export your results in managable fassion as statistical images images and in csv classification text results Folder system: project_main data            images            models